Israeli PM to make case to Biden against Iran nuclear pact | Politics

 Before arriving in Washington, Bennett made clear the top priority of the visit to the White House was to persuade Biden not to return to the nuclear accord, arguing Iran has already advanced in its uranium enrichment, and that sanctions relief would give Iran more resources to back Israel's enemies in the region.

+The meeting, scheduled to start late Thursday morning, was delayed as Biden met with national security aides following explosions near the Kabul airport, where the U.S. and its allies are in the waning days of a major airlift that has drawn thousands of people seeking to flee Afghanistan after the Taliban takeover.

-The Israeli leader met separately Wednesday with Secretary of State Antony Blinken and Defence Secretary Lloyd Austin to discuss Iran and other issues.
-The visit was his first to the US as prime minister.
+The Israeli leader met separately Wednesday with Secretary of State Antony Blinken and Defense Secretary Lloyd Austin to discuss Iran and other issues.
+The visit is his first to the U.S. as prime minister.

-Trump's decision to withdraw from Iran's nuclear deal led Tehran to abandon overtime every limitation the accord imposed on its nuclear enrichment.
-The country now enriches a small amount of uranium up to 63 percent, a short step from weapons-grade levels, compared with 3.67 percent under the deal.
+Trump's decision to withdraw from Iran's nuclear deal led Tehran to abandon over time every limitation the accord imposed on its nuclear enrichment.
+The country now enriches a small amount of uranium up to 63%, a short step from weapons-grade levels, compared with 3.67% under the deal.
 It also spins far more advanced centrifuges and more of them than were allowed under the accord, worrying nuclear nonproliferation experts even though Tehran insists its program is peaceful.

 The Biden-Bennett sit-down comes weeks after Ebrahim Raisi was sworn in as Iran's new president.